-Note: Nonsuspect cases (those with no known/identified suspect) in which biological evidence has been detected, will be forwarded for DNA testing and applicable CODIS entry.
+Note: Non-suspect cases (those with no known/identified suspect) in which biological evidence has been detected, will be forwarded for DNA testing and applicable CODIS entry.
 Qualifying samples from legislatively mandated sexual assault evidence collection kits will also be forwarded; however, an attempt should be made to obtain any necessary reference samples.

-10.3.8.2 Evidence Description Section Examples:
+10.3.7.2 Evidence Description Section Examples:

-A Sexual Assault Evidence Collection Kit from "name".
+Sexual Assault Evidence Collection Kit from "name"

-Two reference oral swabs from "name".
+Reference oral swabs from "name"

-A red/brown stained swab from "location".
+Submitted swab from "location"

-A red 'Hanes' t-shirt size large, labeled as "description on package if different than actual item".
+Red 'Hanes' t-shirt, labeled as "description on package if different than actual item"